Arkansas Highway 369: Corinth to Albert Pike Recreation Area

 A second segment of Highway 369 begins in Howard County north of Nashville at an intersection with Highway 26 at the unincorporated community of Corinth.
 The highway runs north through a sparsely populated, forested area, passing east of the Stone Road Glade Natural Area, crossing the Arkansas Southern Railroad, and serving the unincorporated communities of Briar and Muddy Fork before passing into Pike County.
 Highway 369 briefly serves as the western boundary of the Lake Greeson Wildlife Management Area (WMA) before it has a junction with U.S. Highway 70 (US 70) at Newhope.
 The two routes overlap eastward, crossing the Little Missouri River and running along Lake Greeson.
 Highway 369 turns north, ending the concurrency.
 The route winds north to the unincorporated community of Langley, where it intersects Highway 84.
 Continuing north, Highway 389 enters the Ouachita National Forest and passes into Montgomery County.
 Shortly after entering Montgomery County, Highway 369 serves the Albert Pike Recreation Area, a United States Forest Service recreation area, where state maintenance ends.

 Paris

 Highway 369 begins at Highway 22 in Paris, one of two county seats of Logan County.
+It is the shortest state highway in Arkansas.
 The highway runs south to an industrial area, where it terminates.